raysca/quiz/quizzes/web/api.md

 - [ ] It is used to describe the web app
 - [ ] It is used to provide a fallback text
-- [ ] Describes the web app
+- [x] Describes the web app
 - [ ] Provide caching for the web page

-___
+---

 The `manifest.json` file is used to describe the web app. see [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) for more information.

----

-## Progressive Web Apps
+## Service Worker

 What is the purpose of the `service worker`?

 - [ ] It is used to describe the web app
-- [ ] It caches the assets of the web app
+- [x] It caches the assets of the web app
 - [ ] It is used to provide a fallback text
 - [ ] It is used to provide a fallback image